-Large Animal Vet Claire shares her top tips for an easy scan.
+Vet Claire and Tech Steph share their top tips for an easy scan.

-- General tidy up of records - remove the dead cows that died this season or culls etc.
+- General tidy up of records.
+Remove dead cows from this season or culls etc.

 - Newly purchased stock?
 Update NAIT transfers and add those animal records to your herd.